dsggregory/yubiv/README.md

 ```

 ### Self-Hosted Validation
 Validating One-Time-Passwords (OTP) requires knowledge of a map of Yubikey ID to Secret AES Key.
 This solution is more involved than using Yubico because you will have to manage a Yubi device users database yourself.
+This includes:
+* providing a MySQL or sqlite3 database URN
+* Provide a protected private key to secure data at rest in the DB
+* Teach your users how to use the yubikey with your service - considering using both Yubikey clots
+* Provide a means to provision new user Yubikeys into the database

+An [example implementation](./example/self-hosted/validateSelfHosted.go) is provided to get you started after you have read the remainder of this section.

 #### Yubi Slot Strategy
 In order to allow Yubico validation, plus self-hosted validation, the device must be configured to use both slots.